-- provision of access at a fixed location; - provision of a printed telephone directory; - provision of public pay phones; - · provision of services to consumers with disabilities; - provision of measures to assist consumers to control their expenditure.
+- provision of access at a fixed location; - provision of a printed telephone directory; - provision of public pay phones; - provision of services to consumers with disabilities; - provision of measures to assist consumers to control their expenditure.

-In July 2016, eir submitted its revised application for funding for 2012/13.10 In summary, eir's revised estimates showed a total direct net cost of the USO of €9.2m, which, when offset by €1.2m of intangible benefits, results in an estimated net cost of €8.0m.11
+In July 2016, eir submitted its revised application for funding for 2014/15.10 In summary, eir's revised estimates showed a total direct net cost of the USO of €13.3m, which, when offset by €0.8m of intangible benefits, results in an estimated net cost of €12.4m.11

-This report applies the principles and methodologies set out in D04/11 to assess whether the net cost of the provision of the USO represented an unfair burden on eir in 2012/13.
-Oxera's analysis informs ComReg's determination on whether there is an unfair burden in 2012/13.
+This report applies the principles and methodologies set out in D04/11 to assess whether the net cost of the provision of the USO represented an unfair burden on eir in 2014/15.
+Oxera's analysis informs ComReg's determination on whether there is an unfair burden in 2014/15.
 The report is structured as follows.

-- Section 2 summarises the approach taken by Oxera to assess whether the net costs represents an unfair burden. - Section 3 presents analysis of the level of the net cost, consistent with Decision 39. - Section 4 presents analysis of the USP's financial position including the impact of the net cost on profitability, consistent with Decision 40, and sets out Oxera's view on whether the net cost for this application represents an unfair burden. - Section 5 sets out our conclusion to inform ComReg's determination.
+- Section 2 summarises the approach taken by Oxera to assess whether the net cost represents an unfair burden. - Section 3 presents analysis of the level of the net cost, consistent with Decision 39. - Section 4 presents analysis of the USP's financial position including the impact of the net cost on profitability, consistent with Decision 40, and sets out Oxera's view on whether the net cost for this application represents an unfair burden. - Section 5 sets out our conclusion to inform ComReg's determination.